 Some babies have acid reflux bad enough to require medicine.
 Nearly all babies have acid reflux to some degree because the sphincters (insert Wayne’s World joke) at the ends of their esophagi (aka throat tube) aren’t very strong yet.

 Often, well-meaning parents and pediatricians recommend elevating baby’s head.
 Surprisingly, the research shows that lifting baby’s head may actually *increase* symptoms of reflux.
 Not to mention that raising baby’s head for sleep is a pretty risky maneuver on the safety front.
-A raised head can shift baby’s chin onto his chest and make it hard for him to breathe.
+A raised head can shift baby’s chin onto their chest and make it hard for them to breathe.
 So, when your kiddo has reflux, what can you do to help them sleep?

 Happily, this is an easy one.
 No need for a good, better, best.
 Just keep following the ABCs of safe sleep listed at the top of this article.
 Their sphincters (heh.) will get stronger over time and the reflux will ease.

 For those hard cases of reflux, simply holding your baby upright for 10 minutes or so after a feed will also help.
 Try not to get into the habit of propping baby up with something like a pillow or putting them in their car seat.
 Baby can slip down and get into that potential chin-to-chest suffocation position.

 The truth is that most products that help babies sleep more deeply aren’t safe.
 It’s a sad reality of parenting.
 Places like bouncy seats, boppies, car seats, recalled Rock ‘n’ Plays, soft-sided in-bed sleepers, and daddy’s chest are ok for playtime, but not-so-safe for sleep time.